mroesberry988/osticket-prereqs/README.md

 -Download and Install Microsoft Visual C+ Redistrubutal -Download and Install My SQL Server with Typical Setup and Standard Configuration

 Welcome to OS Ticket Lab.
-Above listed is the prerequistes need for the lab.
+Listed above are the prerequisites needed for the lab.
 Below are the steps taken to install OS Ticket:

 1) Create a resource Group in Azure.
-2) Create a VM using Windows 10 with a 2-4 Virtual CPUs.
+2) Create a VM using Windows 10 with 2-4 Virtual CPUs.
    a.
 Let the VM create a Virtual Network
 3) Go to Remote Desktop Connection
    a.
 Enter the Public IP address.
 This is where we will install files for the OS Ticket Platform.
-4) Once we are in our remote desktop, we are going to INSTALL and ENABLE IIS( Internet Install Services) with Windows CGI to run OS Ticket.
+4) Once we are on our remote desktop, we are going to INSTALL and ENABLE IIS( Internet Install Services) with Windows CGI to run OS Ticket.
    a.
 Go to Control in Systems(in the start menu), and click run-> Control Parts Program-> Turn Windows on and off.
    b.
 Scroll Down to Internet Information Services->Web Management Tools-> Click on IIS Management Console
    c.
 Scroll down to World Wide Web Services-> Application Development and Features.
 Check CGI and common HTTP Feature-let that install (to check if installed correctly, open a new tab browser and type 127.0.0.1)